niteshbagde/gem-app/README.md

+# For AWS ELASTIC BEANSTALK DEPLOYMENT
+> The configuration is for AWS deployment through Github code pipeline

 ## END to END ML Project ##

 This repository contains an end-to-end machine learning project, showcasing the steps involved in building, training, and deploying a machine learning model.